top of page

 1. Create a simple, user-friendly, and effective app.

-2. Discover new techniques to build more engaging and customisable quote designs that can be shared via the app or social media.
+2. Discover new techniques to build more engaging and customizable quote designs that can be shared via the app or social media.

 3. Allow users to be motivated and empowered to continue their daily journey while receiving an emotional boost.

-My design process to solve this project followed 4 steps.
+My design process for this project was structured around four key steps.

 discovery >> ideatION >> design >> testing